-4.7.
+4.5.
 Installation of the Local Area Network

 Up to three 10/100 Mbps and two 10/100/1000 Mbps Ethernet devices can be directly connected to the router, further devices can be attached via an additional Ethernet switch.
-Please ensure that the connector has been plugged in properly to $\boxed{\text{ETH}}$ and remains in a fixed state, you might otherwise experience sporadical link loss during operation.
+Please ensure that the connector has been plugged in properly to ETH and remains in a fixed state, you might otherwise experience sporadical link loss during operation.
 The Link/Act LED will lit up as soon as the device has synced.
 If not, it might be necessary to configure a different link setting as described in chapter 5.3.2.
+By default, the router is configured as a DHCP server and has the IP address 192.168.1.1.